ngneat/elf/README.md

 When calling more than one also can use the `store.combine()` and pass it the `Observables` array.

 4. You can also get the entire store state by simply calling `this.store.state`.

+### Pagination
+This is a feature which arrives in a separate bundle.
+To install it run the command 'elf-cli install'

 ## Plugins: